+For supplement?

 Maybe we should use the full name and the acronym here: Charlson-Deyo Comorbidity Index (DCCI) .
 I found the following references, I think we need to add them here:

 A new method of classifying prognostic comorbidity in longitudinal studies: development and validation.
 PMID: 3558716